deakjahn/flutter_theming_howto/README.md

 ## The app

 So, let's examine the app itself.
-It will be more or less the same as any usual Flutter app, but with a couple subtle differences.
+It will be more or less the same as any usual Flutter app, but with a couple of subtle differences.
 First, we will have an async `main()`.
 Note that we need to ensure the proper initialization of the Flutter bindings before we can use anything async: